-At the foot of Mount Palatin, in the way between the Forum and Circus

-Maximus, on the very spot, where Romulus was believed to have been suckled by the wolf, there stands another little round temple, dedicated to him in the early times of the republic, into which for the present elevation of the soil without, we now descend by a great number of steps.
-It is mentioned by Dionysuis Halicarnassus, who says, that in his time there stood in it a brazen statue of antique work, of the wolf giving suck to the infant brothers, l.
-1. 64; which is thought by many to be the same, which is still preserved and shown in the as thought by many to be the same, which is still preserved and snown it the capitol; though I take this rather, which now remains, to have been another of the same kind, that stood originally in the capitol, and is mentioned by Cicero to have been there struck with lightning; Tactus est etiam ille, qui hanc urbem condidit, Romulus, quem inauratum in Capitolio parvum atque lactantem, uberibus lupinis inhiantem fuisse meministis.
+At the foot of Mount Palatin, in the way between the Forum and Circus Maximus, on the very spot, where Romulus was believed to have been suckled by the wolf, there stands another little round temple, dedicated to him in the early times of the republic, into which for the present elevation of the soil without, we now descend by a great number of steps.
+It is mentioned by Dionysius Halicarnassus, who says, that in his time there stood in it a brazen statue of antique work, of the wolf giving suck to the infant brothers, l.
+1. 64; which is thought by many to be the same, which is still preserved and shown in the capitol: though I take this rather, which now remains, to have been another of the same kind, that stood originally in the capitol, and is mentioned by Cicro the same kind, that stood originally in the capitol, and is mentioned by electroto have been there struck with lightning; Tactus est etiam ille, qui hanc urbem condidit, Romulus, quem inauratum in Capitolio parvum atque lactantem, uberibus lupinis inhiantem fuisse meministis.
 Orat. in Catil.
 3; of which it retains to this day the evident marks in one of its hinder legs.
 It is however to one or the other of those celebrated statues, that Virgil, as Servius assures us, alludes in that elegant description: